eScienceLab/eScienceLab.github.io/_projects/biovel.md

 expired: true
 ---

-BioVeL supports scientists to carry out research on biodiversity by offering computerized tools ("workflows") to process large amounts of data from your own and cross-disciplinary sources, as well as tools for designing and running workflows.
+BioVeL supports scientists to carry out research on biodiversity by offering computerised tools ("workflows") to process large amounts of data from your own and cross-disciplinary sources, as well as tools for designing and running workflows.